 and between your offspring and her offspring.

 He will strike your head, and you will strike his heel."

-16Then he said to the woman,

-"I will sharpen the pain of your pregnancy, and in pain you will give birth.
+16Then he said to the woman, and in pain you will give birth.
 And you will desire to control your husband, but he will rule over you."